GraniteLabsAI/granitelabs-site/docs/chatgpt/index.md

 ## ⚠️ Limitations — Field Tested

-The following limitations are based on extended real-world use in production workflows:

-- **Version drift:** ChatGPT may revert to outdated information when working with newer software or UI changes
+- **Version drift:** May revert to outdated information
-- **Screenshot interpretation:** Can occasionally describe expected UI instead of actual content
+- **Screenshot interpretation:** Can describe expected UI instead of actual
-- **Correction persistence:** Repeated corrections may not be retained consistently within the same session
+- **Correction persistence:** Corrections may not always stick within session

 ---